 Example: If you set User ID/Alias as the user attribute, and you set email as the claim to use, the email address is then used to locate the user in IDaaS using the user's User ID/Alias value.

 a.
-Select Enable for User Verification if you want the Identity Provider to be used for verification.
-For example, you want do this to allow an Open ID Connect Identity Provider to validate a user's photo or private identification information and return corresponding claims that are mapped to the IDaaS user attributes.
+Select Enable for User Verification if you want the Identity Provider to be used for verification (for example, allowing an Open ID Connect Identity Provider to validate a user's photo or private identification information).

 b.
 Configure at least one User Match Mapping.